Charles Lanyon: Gills Almshouses, Carrickfergus (1842)

 These almshouses were designed to replace the old charity houses in 1842 which were in very bad repair.
 The front of the building is symmetrical on either side, with black bricks on the edge.
 It is made of normal sandstone, and is currently painted white.
 The building was not always white.
 The original sandstone was crumbling away, so it was rendered.
 This explains why the white walls stand out from the cornerstones instead of the other way around.

 Gill's Almshouses: A : 1842; Charles Lanyon, architect.
 The charitable endowment of Henry Gill who, dying in 1761, bequeathed "to fourteen aged men, decayed in their circumstances, £10 each per annum and also houses and gardens", in Ellis Street (see No. 23a).
 Later this further block was built facing the harbour.
 The pretty Tudor revival style is reminiscent of contemporary churches and schools designed by the same architect, then County Surveyor of Antrim.
 The middle and wing bays of the symmetrical five-bay front project slightly and have tall double-shouldered gables with curious finials like inverted gate posts.
 Beneath the datestone the central front doorway has a four-centred arch, recessed surround, and a hood moulding with big cabbage-like bosses all dulled by dark paint.
 The intermediate bays have square windows with plain chamfered frames.
 Each wing bay has a triple window, the centre light taller than its neighbours, embraced by a label moulding which echoes the stepping of the gables.
 Single pointed lancets with mouldings akin to that on the front door light the gables.
 Above the steep tiled roof rise two chimneys with a pair of diagon¬ally set stacks apiece.

 Nowadays it appears that the almshouses rival the inmates in their decayed circumstances, for, while the black and white paint-work is tidy, the facade shows an alarming inclination to land at the feet of those who stand in front to admire it.
 This is a good little build¬ing, adding much to the town's seafront, and worthy of careful renovation.
 Happily the James Butcher Housing Association is now undertaking this work.

 Ulster Institute for the Deaf, Dumb and Blind, Lisburn Road, Belfast (1845)

 Lanyon built this large redbrick building on the Lisburn Road, on the site currently occupied by the Medical Biology Centre (MBC), Queen's University of Belfast on which he based Queens College.
-Unlike Queen's, it was not kept well and it was demolished in 1965.
+Unlike Queen's, it was not kept well and it was demolished in 1965 by Queens University Belfast.